-Our total indebtedness at June 30, 2013 was \$1,269,879 and our total cash was \$108,747, none of which is restricted.
-Our total indebtedness at June 30, 2013 includes \$493,723 in accounts payable, \$167,937 in accrued expenses, \$100,000 in convertible notes, \$409,200 in unsecured notes and short-term borrowings, \$18,888 in current portion of long term debt, \$19,004 in convertible note accrued interest and \$7,293 in deferred revenues.
+Our total indebtedness at June 30, 2014 was \$687,531 and our total cash was \$728,585, none of which is restricted.
+Our total indebtedness at June 30, 2014 includes \$617,678 in accounts payable and accrued expenses and \$16,013 in current portion of long term debt.
 We also have \$53,840 in long-term liabilities.

 Our financial statements are prepared using generally accepted accounting principles applicable to a going concern which contemplates the realization of assets and liquidation of liabilities in the normal course of business.
-We have historically incurred significant losses, which have resulted in a total retained deficit of \$59,196,728 at June 30, 2013, which raises a doubt about our ability to continue as a going concern The accompanying financial statements do not include any adjustments relating to the recoverability and classification of asset carrying amounts or the amount and classification of liabilities that might result from the outcome of this uncertainty.
+We have historically incurred losses, which have resulted in a total accumulated deficit of \$60,491,391 at June 30, 2014.
+The accompanying financial statements do not include any adjustments relating to the recoverability and classification of asset carrying amounts or the amount and classification of liabilities that might result from the outcome of this uncertainty.